 - - - What exactly is on the November 2022 ballot?

-Constitutional Amendment D would allow eligibility for Medicaid for people ages 19 thru 64 with income is below 138% of the federal poverty level.
+Constitutional Amendment D would allow eligibility for Medicaid for people ages 19 thru 64 with incomes below 138% of the federal poverty level.

-- - - The Love Your Neighbor Tour
+- - - About the Love Your Neighbor Tour

 All faiths share a call to love your neighbor.
 That is the impetus for the Love Your Neighbor Tour circling the state in support of Medicaid expansion.
 It urges voters to show we care about South Dakota neighbors who need healthcare, especially the thousands of low-wage workers without health benefits from their jobs.